 In 2015, Dave worked with Bill Mitchell and the Wildworks Theatre Company again to create Wolf’s Child, a site specific outdoor play, for the Norfolk Theatre Festival.
 Dave wrote the script and lyrics, and is currently compiling the footage into a new feature film.
 He also wrote the story, lyrics and created films for the Manchester Jazz/Literature Festival commission An Ape’s Progress, with Iain Ballamy and poet Matthew Sweeney.

 In 2016, Dave wrote and illustrated Black Dog: the Dreams of Paul Nash.
 This book and accompanying performance work, was a commission by the 14-18Now Foundation, The Imperial War Museum, The Lakes International Comic Art Festival and On a Marché Sur la Bulle.
 It was published as an artists edition in the UK, and worldwide by Dark Horse Publishing and Glénat.
 Dave transferred the book to a series of projections, and wrote an hour’s worth of orchestral music and songs.
-This performance occurred at the Somme Memorial in Amiens, and, after several festival performances, at the Tate Britain opening of Nash’s retrospective.
+This performance occurred at the Somme Memorial in Amiens, festivals in Toronto, Mumbai, Europe, and at the Tate Britain opening of Nash’s retrospective.

-Recent book projects include Caustic, a collection drawings inspired by silent erotic cinema, Colorado Kid (Stephen King), I Am legend (Richard Matheson), Joe Quinn’s Poltergeist (David Almond), Postcard from Venice (sketchbook), and Apophenia (art book).
+Recent illustrative book projects include Caustic, a collection drawings inspired by silent erotic cinema, I Am Legend (Richard Matheson), Crime and Punishment (Fyodor Dostoevsky).
+The Gormenghast Trilogy (Mervyn Peake), Neuromancer (William Gibson), Tyger (SF Said), Is This a Cookbook?
+(Heston Blumenthal/Pascal Clariss), Roadside Picnic (The Strugatsky Brothers), Postcard from Venice and Postcard from Prague (sketchbooks), and Apophenia (art book).

 He lives on the Isle of Oxney in Kent, England with his wife, studio manager and musician, Clare.